Small cell lung cancer (SCLC)

 If someone stops smoking, their risk of developing lung cancer gets lower over time.
 After about 15 years it is almost the same as a non-smoker.

-We have more information about the causes and risk factors of lung cancer.
+We have more information about the risk factors of lung cancer.

-People who have symptoms of small cell lung cancer (SCLC) usually begin by seeing their GP.
-If the GP thinks your symptoms could be caused by lung cancer, they will arrange either:
+People may be diagnosed with small cell lung cancer after seeing their GP about their symptoms.
+If your GP thinks your symptoms could be caused by lung cancer, they will arrange tests to help make a diagnosis.
+These can include:

 If these tests show anything abnormal, your GP will refer you to a chest specialist within 2 weeks.
 Sometimes they will do this before getting the result of the chest x-ray.